inspektor-gadget/inspektor-gadget/docs/CONTRIBUTING.md

 $ make push-gadget-container
 ```

-The BPF code is built using a Docker container, so you don't have to worry
+The eBPF code is built using a Docker container, so you don't have to worry
 installing the compilers to build it.

 If you push the container images to another registry, you can use the `--image`